 Advancing Peer Support in Integrated Health Care

 Texas is one of the states that certifies peer specialists and promotes the use of peer support in both inpatient and community-based mental health settings.
 Certified peer specialists work from the perspective of having “lived experience” of mental illness.
 They use their life experience and training to deliver peer support services in behavioral health settings to promote recovery and resilience.
-In mental health speciality settings, peer specialists are becoming key participants in multidisciplinary treatment teams, and have proven their worth as a valuable complement to standard treatment approaches.
+In mental health specialty settings, peer specialists are becoming key participants in multidisciplinary treatment teams, and have proven their worth as a valuable complement to standard treatment approaches.

 The Hogg Foundation strongly supports maximizing opportunities for peer specialists throughout the health care workforce.
-However, certified peer specialists are not common in CHC settings and the role of certified peer specialists working as treatment team members in these settings has not been thoroughly examined or evaluated.
+However, certified peer specialists are not common in community health center (CHC) settings and the role of certified peer specialists working as treatment team members in these settings has not been thoroughly examined or evaluated.
 In Texas as elsewhere, CHCs serve as the health care public safety net.
 For many uninsured and under-insured individuals receiving health care at CHCs, it may be the only place for them to receive mental health services.
 Thus, this pilot has the potential to improve the delivery of physical health and behavioral health services through the use of peer support in CHCs.

-Rick Ybarra, Program Officer
+Questions: Contact Rick Ybarra, Program Officer